 Guidelines for Constructing Quizzes

-There are many different questions types available to be used in quizzes with a varying degree of complexity.
+There are many different questions types available to be used in new quizzes with a varying degree of complexity.
 Instructors should always preview questions after creating them.
-If using the CLOZE question type, instructors should take extra care to ensure questions are correct before release as edits made to existing questions can break in-progress student attempts
+This is especially important if instructors are delivering quizzes that have been migrated from eClasds using K16 and there are some known issues that should be reviewed.

 Practical Considerations